iqeo/iqeo-conf/README.md

 * Load configurations from a string or file at creation
 * Iterate over items hash - by delegation to hash
 * Indifferent hash access - using ActiveSupport/HashWithIndifferentAccess
+* Clean DSL syntax for creating a nested configuration - just a block ?
+* Load configurations from a string or file after creation / in DSL block

 ## Todo